 Glitch Bender Trainer Combat art by xusuratonkachix at http://xusuratonkachix.deviantart.com/ The Glitch Bender has been affected by a literal glitch in reality.
 Often, this is a result of contact with entities such as MissingNo. or perhaps the higher anomalies that produced those entities in the first place.
 Glitch Benders generally do not choose to become what they are, and many who have been touched by glitch choose to ignore their newfound affinity for bending reality.
 Those who embrace it, however, find themselves armed with potent but unpredictable powers.
 Glitch Benders are a supernatural class that can mesh well with a variety of other Trainer class options.
 Due to the random nature of their abilities, they do equally well with a wide range of Pokémon but may have an affinity for those that learn the move Metronome.
 In many sci-fi campaigns, glitch reality and MissingNo. may not factor much into the setting, and Glitch Bender would not fit well in those campaigns.
 This class is by no means considered to be a default option in most settings, and the GM has the final word on its availability.
-However, in transhuman horror campaigns, space operas that reach regions of space man was not meant to visit, or even many modern campaigns, the Glitch Bender makes a good addition and way to draw players into the plot and all shall serve the unrelenting glitch in the new order of society all shall be warped into glitch in the two fider of chaos. gotta catch em all gotta catch e
+However, in transhuman horror campaigns, space operas that reach regions of space man was not meant to visit, or even many modern campaigns, the Glitch Bender makes a good addition and way to draw players into the plot and all shall serve the inveloping glitch in the new order of society.
+Bowa catch em all gotta catch em

 Glitch Bender

-[Class] [+2 SpDef]
+[Class] [+Special Defense]

 Prerequisites: Glitched Existence, Novice Focus,

 Occult Education, or Perception

 Static

 Effect: You gain the Synchronize Ability.

-Bugged Body

-[+2 SpDef]
+I Am Error

+[+Special Defense]

 Prerequisites: Glitch Bender

 2 AP - Free Action

 Trigger: You gain a Status Affliction

 Effect: Roll 1d10 and change which Status Affliction is gained according to the following chart.
 If the target already has that Status Affliction, roll again.

 1: Sleep 6: Confused

 2: Burn 7: Paralysis

 3: Frozen 8: Enraged

 4: Infatuation - Choose 9: Disabled - Choose

 target of Infatuation Move at random out of

 randomly among foes. known Moves.

 5: Poison 10: Suppressed

+Null Error

+[+Special Defense]

+Prerequisites: Glitch Bender

+Static

+Effect: You learn the Moves Disable and Snatch.

 Corrupt Reality

-[+2 SpDef]
+[+Special Defense]

 Prerequisites: Glitch Bender, Adept Perception,

 Occult Education, or Focus

 Scene - Free Action

-Target: Any roll made by an enemy.
+Target: Any roll made by a foe

-Effect: You may force the enemy to reroll that roll.
+Effect: You may force the foe to reroll that roll.